 I first became aware of them back in April after my mate Simon insisted I should drive his one into Wellington.

 I believe his to be the first one in the Wellington region and I was very pleasantly surprised at just how nice it is to drive.

-It makes sense from both a practical an environmental point of view.
+It makes sense from both from a practical and environmental point of view.
 I started doing some research as soon as I got home.

 It’s basically an electric version of the NV200 van that uses the battery pack and electric motor out of the Nissan Leaf.
 It’s good for about 140KM on a full charge in real-world driving conditions (obviously this information is not from personal experience at this stage).

 I decided that the Acenta Rapid Plus model would be the best option for what I required.
 The Tekna models have a built-in GPS system and CAR-WINGS system that would be great but do not work in New Zealand.

 Nissan NZ does not sell the e-NV200 (or the Nissan Leaf anymore for that matter).
 The only option is to get an import model.